-Youth with psychological challenges are faced with a low level of self-confidence.
-They lack faith in their competencies.
-More severe is a lack of self-esteem.
+Youth with psychological challenges are faced with low level of self-confidence.
+They lack faith in their own competencies.
+More serious is a lack of self-esteem.
 They usually have issues with accepting some parts of themselves that they dislike or like less.